 - Professional representative of JCU Department of Recreation who embodies department values at all times

-- Desire to gain further knowledge in collegiate recreation or facility operations
+- Desire to gain further knowledge in collegiate recreation, sport management, or events and programming

-- Ability to work independently and autonomously while maintain high standards and attention to detail
+- Ability to work independently and autonomously while maintaining high standards and attention to detail

 Preferred Job Skills & Qualifications:

 - Previous experience in a collegiate recreation leadership/supervisor role

 - Experience with NIRSA and NIRSA events and programming

 - American Red Cross CPR/AED and First-Aid certification